bridgettewhatcott/week13/README.md

 ## Lab Questions

-### 1 - Explain the differences between our Half Adder from last lab and the Half Subtractor from this lab.
+### 1 - Why does the Modulo Counter actually divide clocks by 2 * Count?

-### 2 - What about the end around carry of One’s Complement makes it hard to use and implement?
+### 2 - Why does the ring counter's output go to all 1s on the first clock cycle?

-### 3 - What is the edge case and problem with Two’s Complement number representation?
+### 3 - What width of ring counter would you use to get to an output of ~1KHz?